Biggleswade murder trial hears man hid partner's body in suitcase

 The attack included stamping, kicking, punching and possible use of a weapon, the jury heard.

-In a letter found in the house, Mr Waddell was alleged to have written: "I stamped on your head so many times I have caved your head literally, but you were still breathing.
-I grabbed a towel and wrapped it around your head.
-There was blood everywhere."
+In a letter found in the house, Mr Waddell was alleged to have written about the attack and added: "I felt nothing."

-The letter was "a complete and detailed confession to murder" Mr Mulgrew said.
+The letter was "a complete and detailed confession to murder", Mr Mulgrew said.

 Prosecutors said the defendant then planned, in "a sophisticated manner", to lay false information about Ms Albone's whereabouts.